ScrapeGraphAI/Scrapegraph-ai/README.md

 }

 smart_scraper_graph = SmartScraperGraph(
-    prompt="List me all the news with their description.",
+    prompt="List me all the articles",
     # also accepts a string with the already downloaded HTML code
     source="https://perinim.github.io/projects",
     config=graph_config